 I love umbrella portfolios.
 I make no bones about it.
 They’re powerful, flexible, and super-efficient – what’s not to love?!
-They featured heavily in my previous post, “How to Structure a Sponsorship Portfolio”, but I think they’re an important enough element – for both strategic and workflow reasons – that it warranted addressing this portfolio management technique specifically.
+They featured heavily in my previous post, “How to Structure a Sponsorship Portfolio”, but I think they’re an important enough element that it warranted addressing this portfolio management technique specifically.

 It is unrealistic to think that one or two people are going to be able to negotiate, manage relationships, leverage, and measure two hundred, or even one hundred, individual sponsorships.
 That’s not to mention dealing with all of the unsolicited proposals and voicemails.
 Streamlining the workload is the only way this is going to work.
 Well, either that or a wand.

 One of the biggest efficiencies you will be able to create is to bundle related sponsorships into an umbrella portfolio and leverage them as if they were one, huge sponsorship.
 You’ll still have to negotiate and manage the relationship, but developing and implementing leverage and measurement plans is very time-intensive, and with an umbrella portfolio, you only have to do it once.

 (Another big streamlining tip: Create and use a set of Sponsorship Guidelines.
 It will cut the number of proposal you get significantly, and the quality of those that do get to you will be a lot higher.
 You can download a Sponsorship Guidelines Template here.)